 The exercise is recommended when there is a decreasing ability to know when the body is in position or its movement.
 For instance, to improve the lower limb, a patient can be challenged to balance on one leg.
 To improve the direction of movement, you can be asked to draw alphabetical letters with the end of your trained limb.

-After an injury, moving is no longer easy; functional exercises are prescribed to practise movement daily.
+After a physical injury or a brain injury, moving is no longer easy; functional exercises are prescribed to practise movement daily.
 In this case, the physiotherapist helps you practise the movements that you are accustomed to in your normal life.
 That is in your sport, at school or work.

 These include; running, stationary biking, swimming and walking.
 The exercises are indicated to regain your previous level effort.
 Yoga helps achieve cardiovascular health, mobility, strength, flexibility, and proprioception.

-Your physiotherapist will help you perform the above different exercises in the best way possible to improve your health.
+Your physiotherapist will help you perform the above different exercises in the best way possible to improve your health issues.

 What is Physiotherapy used for?

-Physiotherapists use their skills and knowledge to overcome a wide range of conditions, which include;
+Physiotherapists use their skills and knowledge for assessment and treatment of a wide range of conditions, which include;

 - Heart and lung conditions